BranLiang/branliang.github.io/_posts/2021-09-13-serverless-rails-on-google-cloud-run.markdown

 ---
 layout: post
-title:  "Serverless Rails on Google Cloud Run"
+title:  "Serverless rails on google cloud run"
 date:   2021-09-13 19:41:12 +0800
 categories: serverless
 ---
-### TL'DR

 > This tutorial shows you a way to deploy rails on google cloud run and at the same time make the server warm all the time.

 There are many ways to deploy a server online, the most traditional way is to rent virtual machine and deploy the server there, it sounds simple but actual not.
 First, prepare a virtual machine to make it ready is a pain for me everytime.
 And you also need to config stuff like loadbalance, server group, certificates, firewalls, and so on.
 It's just not easy to deploy an **https** server on virtual machine.
 Are you asking me why should we use https?
 Because it's 2021!

+<--end_excerpt-->

 But, if you choose cloud run, you get the following benefits for free.
 * Cheaper price compared with VM.
 Pay for actual requests only, I assume this would be very low if it's probably a side/hobby project.